 Use the Save button or the dedicated keyboard shortcut (Ctrl+S, Cmd+S) to save your translation.

 You can activate the Save & Next mode by selecting it from the dropdown next to the Save button to jump to the next key on your list after saving your translation.

 You might see another button labeled Verify or Unverify.
-This button is used in the Verification and Proofreading workflow.
+This button is used in the Review workflow.

-Please check with your Manager about your specific verification workflow.
+Please check with your Manager about your specific review workflow.

 The Minor change check-box can be used to make a small correction that will not change the verification status of the translation.

 The sidebar on the right presents you with context and further information that will help you with your translation work.
 The Comments tab also allows you to communicate with other users working on the same platform.
 You can mention and notify them via @username.

 For more details on all available tabs, please take a look at our article about the Translation Editor.